 Regardless of the nationality, anyone travelling for a short duration to Peru for business related reasons that do not require actual labor work or receiving payment (such as engaging in any sort of international business activities, signing of business contracts or agreements, business related financial transactions) has to apply for a business visa at a Peruvian consulate before entering the country.

 The Peruvian business visa is a multiple entry visa and entitles its holder to enter Peru within a time period of usually 6 or 12 months from the date of issue.
-The maximum stay on a business is 183 day within a 365 days period, but the consulates abroad reserve the right to grant visas for shorter stays.
+The maximum stay on a business visa is 183 days within a 365 days period, but the consulates abroad reserve the right to grant visas for shorter stays.
 Peruvian business visa can't be extended.

 Visa requirements for a Peruvian business visa include, but may not be restricted to:

 - Round-Trip Ticket

 - Letter from the company sponsoring the business trip, showing the purpose of the visit to Peru, length of the stay, and assurance that the business person is travelling with sufficient funds to last the duration of the trip

 - Proof of legal residency in the area or country under the consulates jurisdiction

 A listing of all Peruvian embassies and all Peruvian consulates abroad sorted by continents can be found on the website of the Peruvian Ministry of Foreign Affairs (don’t miss the little arrows under each section to see more results).

 !!!
 As visa and entry regulations can change quickly without prior notice, we highly recommend confirming current visa requirements with the nearest Peruvian embassy or consulate !!!